Abu Sayyaf: Funding

-The group obtains most of its financing through kidnap ransom and extortion.
+The group obtained most of its financing through kidnap ransom and extortion.
 One report estimated its revenues from ransom payments in 2000 were between $10 and $25 million.
 According to the State Department, it may receive funding from radical Islamic benefactors in the Middle East and South Asia.
 It was reported that Libya facilitated ransom payments to Abu Sayyaf.
 It was also suggested that Libyan money could possibly be channeled to Abu Sayyaf.
 Russian intelligence agencies connected with Victor Bout's planes reportedly provided Abu Sayyaf with arms.
 In 2014 and since, kidnapping for ransom has been the primary means of funding.

 The chart below collects events that Abu Sayyaf received ransoms or payments that are euphemistically called "board and lodgings".
 The more detailed information can be seen in the Timeline of Abu Sayyaf attacks.